seaona/react/README.md

 - `ThemeContext.Consumer`: it's a component that we can use to consume the value that is provided by the provider
 - Any of the children will have access to the value we pass.
 It's just 1 value per context

+## 38. Webpack
+- index.js is the default entry point
+- it puts our minified code in a directory called dist

 ### Side Notes
 - **Window.localStorage**: we can only store strings